 “That smell’s fire!” yelled one young passing snowboarder as I sautéed some sausage and peppers in my cast iron pan.
 “You got any left?” asked another skier after we were cleaning up.
 Lunch for two people, including beers, came to less than $15.
 Compared to the normal lunchtime tab of $30 – $40, it was a no-brainer.

 So when I suggested that we again Jeep-cook our own lunch on a recent two-day trip back up to Killington, Adam was on-board.
-Our friend Brendan, despite having earned the moniker “Sendin’ Brendan” thanks to his years of ski experience and his solid brass balls, had never actually had a parking lot lunch before, and required a bit more convincing.
+Our friend Brendan — despite having earned the moniker “Sendin’ Brendan” — had never actually had a parking lot lunch before, and required a bit more convincing.

-But once the chili and fajitas were on the grill and we were sitting in our chairs, basking in the sun that was fighting to come out and in the compliments of passers-by, Brendan was a tailgating convert.
+But once the chili and fajitas were on the grill and we were sitting in our chairs, basking in the sun and in the compliments of passers-by, Brendan was a convert.
 “I have to admit, I was a little unsure about this idea,” he said sheepishly, “but this is awesome.”

 Sure, there are the ubiquitous lift conversations, which present frequent opportunities to chat up others and share opinions about which parts of the mountain are skiing best, but there’s something about hot food in a cold parking lot that just invites conviviality.
 Beers are offered and shared, lunches traded, and stories swapped.

 Not every ski area is designed to support a lively tailgating culture, with parking areas that are too much of a schlep to return to midday, and too-tight sardine can-style parking regimens that don’t allow for that little bit of extra space needed to set up a few camp chairs, a camp stove or small grill, and folding table.
-And some hills might have owners that seem outright hostile to any lunchtime activities that can drain away F&B profits.
+And some hills might have owners are hostile to lunchtime activities that can drain away F&B profits.

 But I’ve found that the places I enjoy skiing most also tend to support a thriving tailgating atmosphere.
 At Arapahoe Basin in Colorado, slopeside picnics are woven into the DNA of the place.
 At Crystal Mountain in Washington, some of the lots host both rowdy lunchtime gatherings in their RV-friendly confines, and even rowdier nighttime parties, with bonfires and string lights making the lots seem like small itinerant communities of powder junkies.